 Alessandro Maranesi, University of Pavia

-The aim of this presentation is to show if and eventually how an emperor from the past, Trajan, appears and affects Constantine and his political communication.
+The aim of this presentation is to show if and eventually how emperor Trajan appears and affects Constantine and his political communication.
 In every society, different kinds of media inspire their audiences with different kinds of messages.
-Trajan was, seventeen centuries ago, one of the models that ancient media could draw upon to help shape contemporary imperial authority and political aims.
+Trajan was one of the models that ancient media could draw upon to help shape contemporary imperial authority and political aims.
 Inspired (or controlled) by Constantine, the use of Trajan’s memory allowed for the creation of positive imageries around the emperor, and the possibility to “sound-out” ideological messages.

 |Thursday 23 September||A Teaspoon of sugar: The buildings of women and soft power in Augustan Rome|

 Barbara Kellum, Smith College

 In marked contrast to the triumphalist rhetoric of many of the buildings in Augustan Rome, Professor Kellum will argue that the Porticus of Livia and the Porticus of Octavia and the displays within them were carefully calibrated to appeal to the hearts as well as minds of viewers.
 These monuments–two of the first buildings in Rome’s history to bear the names of women—not only gave material form to the public personas of their dedicators but also subtly but insistently instantiated the notion of an imperial family whose stories became inextricably interwoven with Rome’s own.

 |Tuesday 28 September||Emperors, Imperial Power, and Empire: the Ancient Evidence and the Multiple Modern Interpretations|